erudnick-cohen/Pokemon-Crystal-Item-Randomizer/README.md

     * Note: Team Rocket taking over the Johto radio tower does not affect the radio in Kanto
   * Red will appear in Mt.
 Silver, even if the Elite Four and Lance have not been beaten yet
   * The SS Aqua operates every day of the week in both directions bewteen Kanto and Johto
+  * The SS Aqua can be ridden in both directions without having beaten the Elite Four and Lance